 Dos and don'ts of business in Taiwan

-• Do speak directly to the most senior person in a meeting, even if they don’t speak the best English
+• Do show respect and deference to the most senior person in a meeting, acknowledging their position and influence.

-• Don’t do or say anything that will embarrass or bring shame to the company.
-Causing a collective group to 'lose face' has an extremely negative impact on business relations in Taiwan.
+• Don’t do or say anything that will embarrass or shame the company.
+Causing a collective group to lose face has an extremely negative impact on business relations in Taiwan.

 • Do accept any invitations to events outside of the normal working environment.
 Relationship-building is paramount, and it's important to capitalise on any and all opportunities to connect with clients and colleagues.